yanbinc2/ME_alg/README.md

        PATH7='./Data/region_for_phaseIV.pickle'  --> This is the file to setup the initial conditions.

-    Output: It will output the accuracy table.
+    Outputs: output the accuracy table.

 5. "CNN_Modules_1D.py" --> This is the module file (function call) for the 1D CNN.